Making Minimum Payments$117,50540+ Years

 Some types of bankruptcies require a liquidation of your assets in order to discharge your debts.
 Other types allow for a restructuring of your debts subject to a court approved debt repayment plan.
 Either way, in order to qualify for bankruptcy, you will be required to demonstrate to the bankruptcy court through a "means test" that you cannot pay your current debts, and in certain types of bankruptcies, where you are trying to reorganize, that you also have some ability to repay your debts.
 You will also likely be required to undergo credit counseling and budgeting education courses as a requirement of discharging your debts through bankruptcy.
 The emotional and social stigma surrounding bankruptcy is challenging for years after your debts are discharged, and therefore, bankruptcy should be considered only after all other options have been exhausted.

-Recently, new bankruptcy laws have been passed that make it harder to qualify for bankruptcy.
-Also, you should consider the fact that while negative payment information that is reported to a credit reporting agency by your credit card companies and other creditors stays on your credit report for 7 years, the reporting of a Bankruptcy can last up to 10 years in many cases, making it difficult if not impossible to get credit or finance a home or vehicle during this period of time.
+Recently, new bankruptcy laws were passed that make it harder to qualify for bankruptcy.
+Also, while negative payment information (reported to a credit reporting agency by your credit card companies and other creditors) stays on your credit report for 7 years, the reporting of a Bankruptcy can last up to 10 years in many cases, making it difficult if not impossible to get credit, or finance a home or vehicle, during this period of time.

 In the United States, there are six forms of Bankruptcy available to married couples, individuals, and businesses.
 For the purpose of this discussion, we will focus on the three most common forms used by married couples, individuals, and small business: Chapter 7, Chapter 13, and Chapter 11.